dearprakash/k/source/writing/2015-01-19-my-first-week-as-a-sparkbox-apprentice.html.markdown

 ---
-title: My First Week as a Sparkbox Apprentice
+title: "My First Week as a Sparkbox Apprentice"
+description: "An overview of my first week as an Apprentice."
 date: 2015-01-19 00:00 UTC
 tags:
 ---